-A totally awesome thing happened here this week!
-And that awesome thing is that we got to eat this incredibly delicious peach cobbler.
+A totally awesome thing happened here this week…we got to eat this incredibly delicious peach cobbler.
 There were probably several awesome things that happened this week, but this is pretty much all I can think about.
 And even with all of that hyperbole, it honestly almost feels like I'm understating how good this stuff is.
 I hope that I will do it justice here and that you will rush out and get your hands on the last of this summer's fresh peaches and get it made.

 Every summer here in Nebraska we get these beautiful, fresh, sweet, juicy peaches from Colorado and I buy em up as fast as I can.
 I always make our favorite fresh peach cobbler round about the 4th of July, and we slice up peaches all summer long to put on our yogurt and granola at breakfast.
 When I came across this recipe on Serious Eats, my heart sort of skipped a beat, and I swear, we had our spoons dipping into it that night.
 I mean, snickerdoodles meet peach cobbler?
 Are you kidding me?
 Then that first bite...when The Husband finally was able to speak, he was just like, "This is maybe the best thing I've ever eaten."
 I had to agree.